ManuSexto/Portfolio/README.md

 ## SQL

- ### Ecommerce
+- ### Ecommerce

-- In this proyect I created the data using SQL, from the database  [Adventureworks2017](https://learn.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver16&tabs=ssms)  this is the  document [Ecommerce Database](https://github.com/ManuSexto/Portfolio-Projects/blob/main/SQL/Database%20ECommerce.sql)  and using this data I have resolved different consultative queries about, defined in the code itself, about different aspects of the database.
+In this proyect I created the data [Ecommerce Database](https://github.com/ManuSexto/Portfolio-Projects/blob/main/SQL/Database%20ECommerce.sql) using SQL, from the database  [Adventureworks2017](https://learn.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver16&tabs=ssms) and using this data I have resolved different consultative queries, defined in the code itself, about different aspects of the database.

   **Code:** [Ecommerce Code](https://github.com/ManuSexto/Portfolio-Projects/blob/main/SQL/Code_Ecommerce.sql)